leonardcyber/unofficialkyc-cli/README.md

 <!-- vim-markdown-toc -->
 ## FAQ

-### What is UnofficialKYC?
+### What is unofficialKYC?

-UnofficialKYC is a platform for users to link their accounts on many online services to a single charitable donation, without having to share their disclose their real life identity or shared identity between those services.
+unofficialKYC is a platform for users to link their accounts on many online services to a single charitable donation, without having to share their disclose their real life identity or shared identity between those services.
 In doing this, UFKYC provides a way for companies to penalize the creation of many